Blog Fitness The Top Benefits And Drawbacks Of Drinking Coffee After Workout

 Coffee can become a part of a healthy diet for most people but too much caffeine may expose a person to dangerous risks.
 Hence, such factors as body weight, medications, and individual sensitivity affect the dose for each individual.

-USA Food and Drug Administration indicated that healthy adults can consume 400 milligrams per day.
-That’s approximately four to five cups of coffee which doesn’t pose any danger to a person.
+USA Food and Drug Administration indicated that healthy non-pregnant adults can consume up to 400 milligrams per day.
+That’s approximately four cups of coffee which doesn’t pose any danger to a person.
 Still, depending on the coffee sensitivity this dose can change.

 Over consuming caffeine can lead to adverse effects, such as: